lasso-js/lasso/docs/bundling.md

     });
 ```

 If you are using the taglib, page-level bundles can be passed in as part of the attributes.
-For example, with Raptor Templates:
+For example, with Marko:

 ```html
 <optimizer-page package-path="./optimizer.json" bundles="./optimizer-bundles.json"/>